willybarro/willybarro.github.io/source/_posts/2013-08-15-once-upon-a-time.markdown

 I've bumped up coincidentally (or not) into a great Octopress theme when I decided to follow my *"WRITE, MOTHER FUCKER!"* not-so *manifesto*.
 All credits to [Shashank Mehta](http://shashankmehta.in/archive/2012/greyshade.html).

-Oh… and, as you may already know, my main language is not english, so, please ignore any english mistakes or if you have a great soul, send me a fix on [twitter @willybarro](http://www.twitter.com/willybarro).
+Oh… and, as you may already know, my native language is not english, so, please ignore any english mistakes or if you have a great soul, send me a fix on [twitter @willybarro](http://www.twitter.com/willybarro).

 [^1]: Borrowed from the fun "Programming Motherfucker" manifesto - <http://programming-motherfucker.com/>